FriendlyWizard23/ESP32-motion-tracking-system/README.md

 #define HORIZONTAL_PIXELS_PER_REGION    floor(RES_WIDTH/REGIONS)
 #define FOV_HORIZONTAL                  --> Camera module's FOV
 ```
-### Challenges:
+### Challenges encountered:
-- **Power Management**: The system requires separate power sources for the microcontroller and stepper motor, ensuring stability.
+- **Power Management**: The system requires separate power sources for the microcontroller and stepper motor.
-- **Frame Processing**: Efficiently processing frames in real-time while avoiding delays or missed movements.
+- **Frame Processing**: Efficiently processing frames in real-time while avoiding delays or missed movements especially while using the real time monitoring web server.
+Unfortunately, the usage of tasks may cause some minor loss of "parsed" frames.
-- **Stepper Motor Precision**: Fine-tuning the stepper motor for smooth and accurate targeting based on the detected motion.
+- **Stepper Motor Precision**: Fine tuning the stepper motor movements to correctly follow the target by writing a formula using number of regions and FOV.

 ### Future Improvements:
 - **Object Recognition**: Integrating object recognition to follow specific types of objects.